RaidVentadorCourier13/OW2_Project_RaceWatch_OpenSourced/README.md

 # How do I port the cars into the game?

-1. Open the "PROJECT_STREETWATCH_OPEN_SOURCED_BUILD.cs" file, placed in C_SCRIPT folder, in Visual Studio Code
+1. Open the "PROJECT_RACEWATCH_OPEN_SOURCED_BUILD.cs" file, placed in C_SCRIPT folder, in Visual Studio Code
 2. Search for the rule named - #1 <CAR_01_NAME_HERE> (Mesh Array Tables)

 3. Replace these Actions...